dkubeio/dkubex-examples/rag/ingestion/README.md

 ## Ingestion using local cluster

+To ingest documents using local cluster resources, use the following command.
+Replace the `<dataset_name>` part with the name of the dataset to be created, and `<config_path>` with the absolute path to the ingestion configuration file ([ingest.yaml](ingest.yaml)).
 ```
-d3x dataset ingest -d <dataset_name> --config <absolute path to your yaml-config file>
+d3x dataset ingest -d <dataset_name> --config <config_path>
 ```

 ## Ingestion using remote cluster
-For very large workloads, users can burst to the cloud to leverage accelerators from AWS, GCP, Azure etc. The default configuration (`default.yaml`) uses a T4 accelerator and can easily be configured by the user to use any other accelerator type from across supported clouds.
+For very large workloads, users can leverage accelerators from AWS, GCP, Azure etc by using the capabilities of SkyPilot.
+The default ingestion configuration uses a T4 accelerator and can easily be configured by the user to use any other accelerator type from across supported clouds.
+- `-d`: Name of the dataset to be created
+- `--remote-sky`: To use remote accelerators using SkyPilot
+- `--sky-cluster` (OPTIONAL): Name of the SkyPilot cluster to be created/used.
+Can be also used to reuse existing SkyPilot cluster.
+- `--sky-accelerator` (OPTIONAL): Type and number of remote accelerators to be used. e.g. `"A10G:1"`.
+If not mentioned, `"T4:1"` is used by default.
+- `--dkubex-apikey`: DKubeX API key.
+Can be found on the `About` section of the dropdown list in the upper-right corner of the DKubeX UI, or running `d3x apikey get` on the DKubeX CLI.
+- `--dkubex-url`: URL of your DKubeX setup.
+- `--config`: Absolute path for the ingestion configuration file ([ingest.yaml](ingest.yaml)).

 ```
-d3x dataset ingest -d contracts --remote-sky --sky-cluster=contracts --sky-accelerator="A10G:1" --dkubex-apikey <api_key> --dkubex-url <dkubex_url> --config <absolute path to your yaml config file
+d3x dataset ingest -d <dataset_name> --remote-sky --sky-cluster=<sky_cluster_name> --sky-accelerator="<accelerator_type>:<number_of_accelerators>" --dkubex-apikey <api_key> --dkubex-url <dkubex_url> --config <config_path>
 ```

 > [!NOTE]